JianCao92/speaker-diarization/README.md

     $ ./elan2aku.py elanoutputfile -o akurecipe

-If *akurecipe* is not specified, the output will be sent to the stdout.
+If `akurecipe` is not specified, the output will be sent to the `stdout`.

 mseg_to_textgrid.pl
 -------------------